hapax/hapax.github.io/assets/crowd.md

 \rangle + \langle (x_2 - C_2)^2 \rangle.
 $$

+We won't worry about the generalizations here.
+Instead, we'll focus on the one-dimensional theorem, due to a remarkable application in the social sciences: it explains the *wisdom of the crowd*.

 #### Wisdom of the crowd

-The one-dimensional parallel axis theorem has a remarkable application to the social sciences: it explains the *wisdom of the crowd*.
 Suppose that, at a country fair, we ask a group of onlookers to estimate the weight of the prize pig.
 The crowd volunteers some estimates, which we can view as a random